-- Row B Allows you to select the walk-test mode to use.
-Will display "NOT ACTIVE" until the ENTER button is pressed to toggle between the two walk-test modes. - Mode 1 Buzzer ON the local piezo will also sound with the activation of the alarm events. - Mode 2 Buzzer OFF the local piezo will be silent with the activation of the alarm events.
+• Row B - Allows you to select the walk-test mode to use.
+Will display "NOT ACTIVE" until the ENTER button is pressed to toggle between the two walk-test modes.

+Mode 1 - Buzzer ON - the local panel sounder will also sound with the activation of the alarm events.

+Mode 2 - Buzzer OFF - the local panel sounder will be silent with the activation of the alarm events.